All the rights women in Afghanistan have lost since the Taliban takeover

 “The Taliban will only allow women to work subject to their interpretation of Islamic law,” the report read, “prompting some to leave jobs out of fear of punishment by a group that severely restricted their freedom the last time it ruled.”

-In September last year, a senior member of the Taliban said that women should not be allowed to work alongside men.
+In September last year, a senior member of the Taliban said women should not be allowed to work alongside men.

-“We have fought for almost 40 years to bring (the) sharia law system to Afghanistan,” Waheedullah Hashimi told Reuters.
+“We have fought for almost 40 years to bring [the] Sharia law system to Afghanistan,” Waheedullah Hashimi told Reuters.
 “Sharia ... does not allow men and women to get together or sit together under one roof.

 “Men and women cannot work together.
 That is clear.
 They are not allowed to come to our offices and work in our ministries.”

-According to a report released by the UN Development Program in December last year, women accounted for 20 per cent of Afghanistan’s workforce in 2020.
+According to a report released by the UN Development Programme in December last year, women accounted for 20 per cent of Afghanistan’s workforce in 2020.

-“Failing to invest in half of the country’s human capital–in girls’ education–will have dire socio-economic consequences for years to come,” the report read.
+“Failing to invest in half of the country’s human capital – in girls’ education – will have dire socioeconomic consequences for years to come,” the report read.

 Register for free to continue reading